facelessuser/BracketHighlighter/docs/customize.md

         {"name": "php_angle", "position": 6},
 ```

-This can be used to adjust the position of default rules from your user settings as well as shown by overrides above.
+This can be used to adjust the position of default rules from your user settings as seen in the overrides above.

-So, unless you are forking BH to pull request a change to the default rules, you can now modify the rules all in these two settings without copying or touching the default rules:
+So, unless you are forking BH to pull request a change to the default rules, you can now modify the rules in just these two settings without copying or touching the default rules.
+This will allow you to make changes, but still receive new updated rules.

 ```js
     "user_scope_brackets": [],
     "user_brackets": [],
 ```

-This will allow you to make changes, but still receive new updated rules.

 ## Configuring Highlight Style
-Each bracket definition (described in `Configuring Scope Brackets` and `Configuring Brackets`) has a `style` setting that you give a style definition to.
+Each bracket definition (described in `Configuring Scope Brackets` and `Configuring Brackets`) has a `style` setting that you can assign a specific style to.
+The name of the style corresponds to a style definition.
 Style definitions are defined under `bracket_styles` in `bh_core.sublime-settings`.

 There are two special style definitions whose names are reserved: `default` and `unmatched`, but you can configure them.
-All other custom style definitions follow the same pattern (see `curly` below and compare to the special style definitions; format is the same)  All custom styles follow this pattern.
+All other custom style definitions follow the same pattern.
+You can look at `curly` below and compare to the special style definitions; the format is the same.
+All custom styles follow this pattern.
 See description below:

 ```javascript
         // "default" style defines attributes that